JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 # <a name="AfxTimeZoneIsDaylightSavingTime"></a>AfxTimeZoneIsDaylightSavingTime

-Indicates whether the the system is operating in the range covered by the DaylightDate member of the TIME_ZONE_INFORMATION structure.
+Indicates whether the system is operating in the range covered by the DaylightDate member of the TIME_ZONE_INFORMATION structure.

 ```
 FUNCTION AfxTimeZoneIsDaylightSavingTime () AS BOOLEAN